hirak99/steam_deck_encryption/README.md

 Note: You an activate a security code (which you probably should if you haven't), but that does not encrypt the storage - and it is extremely easy for anyone to take it out and access your data directly through it.

-If you follow this guide through, your Steam deck will be more secure, and it will make it very difficult (if not impossible) for theives to get access to accoutns you have logged in to.
+If you follow this guide through, your Steam deck will be more secure, and it will make it very difficult (if not impossible) for theives to get access to accounts you have logged in to.

 ## What to expect after completion